 You can get a rough idea of how much your home is worth by looking at what other, similar properties have sold for in your area.
-The Land Registry can help you out here, but you can also get some information from apps like Rightmove.
+The Land Registry can help you out here, but you can also get some information from sites like Rightmove.

 Alternatively, why not just get an estate agent to come over and give you an estimate?
 Most will do this for free, as they’re hoping that you’ll sell your house and use them as your estate agent.
 Be careful though: some estate agents will inflate their estimations as a way of getting you to pick them.
 It’s usually best to get a few estimates so you build up a clearer idea of how much your home is really worth.